acampbellblack/handmade-odin/README.md

 # Handmade Odin
 ### A port of Handmade Hero to the Odin programming langauge.

+This is the first 5 days.
+I have stopped before XInput as this was a bit awkward to implement in Odin.
+I recommend using SDL for input instead.

 #### Changes
 - Using snake_case and Ada_Case instead of Casey's naming conventions to make it more conventional with other Odin programs.